If Philadelphia Doesn’t Salt, is it Liable for a Slip and Fall Injury?

 - “The owner of a private parking lot shall not… Cause or permit the shoveling, plowing or otherwise moving of snow from the private parking lot onto any street or sidewalk.”
 (PM-313.4)

 If you or a loved one has been injured by slip and fall accident caused by snow or ice, you may have a premises liability case.
-To schedule a free evaluation with an experienced personal injury attorney, call the law offices of The Reiff Law Firm at (215) 246-9000, or contact us online.
+Our slip and fall injury lawyers are here to help you.
+To schedule a free evaluation with an experienced fall injury attorney, call the law offices of The Reiff Law Firm at (215) 709-6940, or contact us online.